jbloom/mutpath/_sources/mutpath_parse_to_beastxml.txt

 a year and a month and day if available.
 The dates are important, as date stamped sequences are used in BEAST.
 If a date only includes the year, the numerical date assigned is halfway through that year (July 1).
+Note that **stop codons must be removed** from the sequences in *seqfile* prior to running this script.

 *startseq* should give the name of a FASTA file containing a single sequence entry which is the starting sequence for the mutational trajectory.
 The